GeekZoneHQ/logo/README.md

 * .zoners

-Using one of these terms might cause people to think that you are referring to a website, then get frustrated when the link is appears to be "broken".
-For example, a popular travel provider ran a campaign that mentioned the non-existent "[.yeah](https://www.youtube.com/watch?v=AO56QVAR1Qc)" gTLD.
-Since it was in the closing "call to action" section of the advert, it was all that many people remembered.
+Using one of these terms might cause people to think that you are referring to a website, then get frustrated when the link is appears to be "broken".
+For example, a popular travel provider ran a campaign that mentioned the non-existent "[.yeah](https://www.youtube.com/watch?v=AO56QVAR1Qc)" gTLD.
+Since it was in the closing "call to action" section of the advert, it was all that many people remembered.
 This led to [tremendous confusion](https://www.billhartzer.com/domain-names/people-confuse-new-gtld-domains-com-domains/) as well as loss of custom, so they subsequently decided to pull the advert after lots of time and money wasted.
 If you like